lyokha/rust-s3-async-ffi/README.md

 ### 1. Rust unit test

-This approach makes use of an embedded Rust unit test emulating C program flow.
+This approach makes use of an embedded Rust unit test emulating a C program flow.
 To test it in that way, the contents of files *test/data/bucket.toml* and *test/data/path.toml* must be properly configured.
 In the original configuration they do not expose any secrets.